adriantelles/angular-reminder/README.md

 3. Start the app:

-	- Navigate to the root folder with `cd Remember`
+	- Navigate to the root folder with `cd Reminder`
 	- run `python run.py`

 4. Now visit http://localhost:5000/